brugr9/UEPluginVolumeCreator/README.md

 Interaction (see figure 4.2.2.3): With moving ...

-* Slider "Window Width": Center is static, left and right border adapt
-* Slider "Window Right Border": Left border is static, center and width adapt
-* Slider "Window Left Border": Right border is static, center and width adapt
 * Slider "Window Center":
   * Width is static, left and right border adapt
   * If left or right border reaches minimum or maximum: Width also adapt
+* Slider "Window Left Border": Right border is static, center and width adapt
+* Slider "Window Right Border": Left border is static, center and width adapt
+* Slider "Window Width": Center is static, left and right border adapt
+  * If left or right border reaches minimum or maximum: Width can no longer be increased (TODO: Center adapt)

 ![Screencast of User Widget Blueprint WBP_VOI](Docs/WBP_VOI.gif "Screencast of User Widget Blueprint WBP_VOI")<br>*Fig. 4.2.2.3: Screencast of User Widget Blueprint WBP_VOI*